lemoncodes237/chefs-dream/README.md

 - Dish: Created from an Iron Pressure Plate.
 Place any item on the plate, then use an empty hand to get it back.
 After use, it must be washed with a water bottle or sponge to be used again.

 - Grill: Created from an Iron Trapdoor (must be bottom half).
-Put raw meat or fish (or some other things) on the grill after placing a campfire or a fire below it to cook it.
+Put raw meat or fish (or some other things) on the grill after placing a heat source below it to cook it.

 New vegetables and fruits can be obtained by breaking grasses, ferns, leaves, or sweet berry bushes.
 All other ingredients are obtained through one of the cooking stations above.